Getting Credit for Practical Experience

 Campus Media PRacticum

-Dr. Daniel Faltesek is the faculty supervisor of Campus Media Practicum.
+Dr. Bill Loges is the faculty supervisor of Campus Media Practicum.
 Departmental Approval is required in order to register for this course.
-To obtain an override to register, a completed Practicum Proposal Form must be signed by Dr. Faltesek and submitted to the NMC Front Desk in Snell 030.
+To obtain an override to register, a completed Practicum Proposal Form must be signed by Dr. Loges and submitted to the NMC Front Desk in Snell 030.
+Faculty approval is necessary to register for practicum credit.

 Prior to the Practicum Term:

 Fill out a Practicum Proposal.
-On that form you'll be asked to describe your learning objectives or outcomes of the practicum in the work you do;
+On that form you'll be asked to describe your learning objectives/outcomes

 Credits earned: This is between you and your practicum supervisor.
 Remember, 30 hours = 1 credit